The Lego Movie 2: The Second Part: Writing

 The Lego Movie 2's narrative begins after the events of the first film, just as Finn's toddler sister Bianca starts to play with Duplo blocks and tries to take over Bricksburg.
 In the intervening years, Bianca has taken more of the Lego sets to incorporate into her own creations.
 The animation team recognized that girls would likely not only use Lego bricks but also incorporate other materials, such as fabrics and paper, creating a challenge for their rendering team.
 They wanted these elements to appear as if a child was manipulating them through their stop-motion animation process.
 They explored multiple design styles for each playset that is within Bianca's room, the "Systar System", and developed new animation approaches for some of these styles, including using fewer frames as in inbetweening.

 They also incorporated the Lego Friends line of toys aimed at girls, which include mini-dolls like General Sweet Mayhem.
 However, unlike traditional Lego mini-figurines, the Lego Friends' mini-dolls do not have the same articulation, for example, having no separate leg movement or wrists that rotate.
 The production team, working with Lego, did not want to create walking and movement patterns that did not match the articulation the real figurines could do, and came up with creative solutions for animating these in the film.
 This also created a challenge for at least one song and dance number; production brought in a choreographing team to help plan out the dance taking into account for the restrictions of movement for the mini-figures.
-For Queen Watevra Wa-Nabi, the production team decided to simply assign a pile of random Lego bricks for her, but required that each of the forms that she could shape-shift into used only those bricks from that pile.

 According to Lord and Miller, each Lego Movie takes place in the imagination of a child that represents the real and Lego worlds.
 Miller explained that the directors wanted to have its story be "more complicated and sophisticated".
 With The Lego Movie 2, both Finn and Bianca's imaginations drive certain scenes, and the creators opted to leave the film's vague parts if the scene was based on Finn's version, Bianca's version, or some combination.

-Among the mini-figures within the film is one based on Supreme Court Justice Ruth Bader Ginsburg.
+Among the minifigures within the film is one based on Supreme Court Justice Ruth Bader Ginsburg.
 Lord and Miller had considered figures that would be unexpected within the film, with Ginsburg as one of their ideas.
 They received Ginsburg's blessing for this appearance, though she did not perform any voice work for this role.
-Subsequently, the Ginsburg mini-figure would then be made as part of the film's toy line.